-The Contractor is responsible for ensuring that all suppliers and delivery drivers are aware of procedures and restrictions (e.g. no-go areas) in terms of the SOP CM and this destinations during transportation.
+The Contractor is responsible for ensuring that all suppliers and delivery drivers are aware destinations during transportation.
 Loads must have appropriate cover, where ADTs are not utilised, to prevent spillage from the vehicles.
 The Contractor will be held responsible for any clean-up resulting from the failure to properly secure transported materials.